sargo/kodicast/README.md

 Chromecast-like devices, and implements the YouTube app.
 It proxies YouTube commands from mobile app to Kodi YouTube plugin.

+## Kodi configuration

+Turn on JSON-RPC (TCP transport) by enabling "Allow remote control from applications on other systems" in "Settings > Service > Control" panel.

 ## Installation

 I'm going to assume you're running Linux for this installation guide, preferably